 When it comes to employee motivation and engagement, most companies focus their efforts primarily on appeasing the white-collared members of their workforce.
-This is due to the fact that an effective white-collared support staff and management team is considered to be one of the most important facets of any business.
 Sadly, most organizations tend to overlook the fact that their blue-collared employees are equally important as they form the driving force of the company.
 These employees share the same need for appreciation and acknowledgement from their employers as their white-collar counterparts.
-Failure to do so is likely to affect their performance efficiency and productivity and hinder the smooth functioning and growth of a business.
 Organizations need to design specific rewards and recognition for blue-collared employees.

 What is meant by Blue-Collared Employees?